camtu-1310/SQL-8-Week-Challenge/README.md

 ![2](https://user-images.githubusercontent.com/84062846/184277366-0a703442-3222-4b65-aef3-4c0deded7ba7.png)

-View the case study here and my solution here and on Medium.
+View the case study here and my solution here and on Medium

 ## Business Task
 Danny is expanding his new Pizza Empire and at the same time, he wants to Uberize it, so Pizza Runner was launched!